vladan-stojnic/AdventOfCode/README.md

-# Advent of Code 2020
+# Advent of Code

-Solutions to the Advent of Code 2020.
+Solutions to the Advent of Code by year.